CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ## **Burn Process**

-The `FeeCollector` contract has a [`target`](#target) variable, which represents the coin into which all the collected fees are "burnt" into.
+The `FeeCollector` contract has a [`target`](#target) variable, which represents the coin into which all the collected fees are "burned" into.
 This variable can be changed by the [`owner`](#owner) of the contract using the [`set_target`](#set_target) function.
 As the owner of the contract is the Curve DAO, a on-chain proposal needs to be successfully passed to make any changes.

 *The general flow of the fee burning process is the following:*

 1. Admin fees are collected from pools or other revenue sources using the `withdraw_many` function.
-While fees of older pools need to claimed manually, the accrrued fees from newer pools (mostly NG pools) are periodically claimed when removing liquidity from the pool.
+While fees of older pools need to claimed manually, the accrued fees from newer pools (mostly NG pools) are periodically claimed when removing liquidity from the pool.
-2. The accrrued tokens can be burned calling the `collect` function.
+2. The accrued tokens can be burned calling the `collect` function.
 This creates, if there isn't already one, a conditional order on CowSwap which automatically exchanges the fee tokens into the `target` coin.
 3. After burning the tokens, they can be forwarded to the `FeeDistributor` using the `forward` function.